giladghgh/wiktionary-interpreter/README.md

-# wiktionary-interpreter
+# Wiktionary Interpreter

-Translates English into Arabic dialects rather than just MSA, which is Google Translate's current limitation.
+There are far too few online tools that translate to Arabic dialects rather than MSA, and those that do use AI.
+Until now.

+My tool scrapes Wiktionary for accurate, non-AI, multi-dialectal translations.
+The executable is standalone.